richardliuu/Liberate/README.md

 # Commands
 Understanding commands:
-Open = Open mouth and Close
+Open = Open mouth and close

-Click = 1 Open
+Click = 1 open
 Toggle Keyboard = 3 Open

+When "Start Tracking" is clicked, move your face around and the cursor will follow

 # Acknowledging AI Use
-In the creation of this project, I leveraged ChatGPT to edit code,
+In the creation of this project, I leveraged ChatGPT to edit code, fill in missing lines of code and help me understand my project more.